bitmagier/sensor-light/README.md

 The circuit and software is designed to save power where possible.
 An ESP32-H2 SoC low power processor serves for the logic.
 It is connected to a VEML7700 ambient light sensor and the mentioned small but effective LD2410 radar based presence sensor.

 It does NOT need nor use any Wifi / Zigbee / Matter features of the ESP32-H2 SoC.
-One may feel free to add some sort of Smart Home connector on his own.
+One may feel free to add that or some sort of Smart Home connector on his own.

 __Status: Hardware and Software is feature complete, tested and ready to Roll 'n' Roll.__